crispab/signup/README.md

 --------------------------

-The Twitter Bootstrap LESS files that are included in the source code and are Copyright 2012 Twitter, Inc and licensed under the Apache License v2.0.
+The Twitter Bootstrap LESS files that are included in the source code are Copyright 2012 Twitter, Inc and licensed under the Apache License v2.0.
-Modifications have been done by us to create a project specific look & feel.
+Modifications have been made by us to create a project specific look & feel.

 The rest of the code is Copyright 2012 by Mats Strandberg and Jan Grape and licensed under the Apache License v2.0 (the "License");